Ifeoluwa96/Python-projects/README.md

 # Python-projects
-I built a password from the scratch using python
+In these projects, I built a password from the scratch using python

 I built a weather application with infused Weather API with python